Discoveries of fine red pottery suggest that Penghu’s inhabitants were from southwestern Taiwan, around 5,000 years ago.

 Han Chinese from southern Fujian established a fishing community on the islands during the 9th and 10th-centuries.
 Much later, in the 15th-century, the Chinese Ming Dynasty ordered the evacuation of the islands and a ban on maritime activity.
 A century later, the removal of the restrictions allowed for the fishing communities to exist once more.
 The fishermen worshipped at the Mazu Temple and were the reason for the name Pescadores.

 In subsequent years, the Dutch East India Company set up shop in the region.
 They tried to force China to open a port in Fujian for Dutch trade.
 They also wanted to expel the Portuguese from Macau.
 The Portuguese, however, defeated the Dutch at the Battle of Macau in 1622.
 They seized Penghu and threatened to raid Chinese ports and shipping unless the Chinese conceded to trade with them on Penghu.
-The Chinese governor demanded that the Dutch withdraw from Penghu to Taiwan before he would agree to trading rights.
+The Chinese governor demanded that the Dutch withdraw from Penghu to Taiwan before he would agree to trade rights.
 Years of conflict resulted in the expulsion of the Dutch from the islands.
 They moved to Taiwan.

 During part of the 17th-century, the Kingdom of Tungning ruled Taiwan and the archipelago.
 The Qing dynasty defeated the Tungning rulers in 1683 at the Battle of Penghu.